 Note: You can also view the values of composite variables before and after invocation of business rule component.
-You need to click the BPEL process component instance in the Flow Trace page, and then click the relevant payload.
+You must click the BPEL process component instance in the Flow Trace page, and then click the relevant payload.
 In this case, the BPEL component name is FODOrderProcessingProcess.

-The following graphic shows the execution trace for the Decision Service component called DiscountDictionary.
+The following graphic shows the execution trace for the decision service component called DiscountDictionary.

-8. Click the Show rule set stack states in audit trail checkbox to view further details of the rule execution.
+Click the Show rule set stack states in audit trail checkbox to view further details of the rule execution.

-The development-level trace report displays the fact name, activated rule, as well as the pushed and popped ruleset names.
+The development-level trace report displays the fact name, activated rule, and the pushed and popped ruleset names.